department-of-veterans-affairs/va.gov-team/products/decision-reviews/Supplemental-Claims/design/sourceofcontenttruth.md

 ## Is this the form I need?

-Use this Supplemental Claim form (VA 20-0995) if you disagree with our decision on your claim and have new and relevant evidence to submit **or** if you have a condition that we now consider presumptive (such as under the PACT Act).
+Use this Supplemental Claim form (VA 20-0995) if you disagree with our decision on your claim and you meet at least 1 of these requirements:
+- You have new and relevant evidence to submit **or**
+- You have a condition that we now consider presumptive (such as under the PACT Act).

 Answer this question to get started: